 These are only some of the resources available for Georgia disability grants and assistance.

-If you know of or work with another Georgia agency or organization that should be included on this list, please send along its information to Benjamin Meyer, Director of Interactive Marketing, [email protected].
+If you know of or work with another Georgia agency or organization that should be included on this list, please forward its information to [email protected].